 |2b||Password not valid 4 times |

-- Consider the first step of an end to end scenario for a login functionality for our Flight Reservation application where the Actor enters Agent Name and password to login into the Flight Reservation application.
+- Consider the first step of an end to end scenario for a login functionality for our web application where the Actor enters email and password.

 - In the next step, the system will validate the password